nithya-hub-26/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
-Handwritten Digit Recognition is the capacity of a computer to interpret the manually written digits from various sources like messages, bank cheques, papers, pictures etc
+Handwritten Digit Recognition is the capacity of a computer to interpret the manually written digits from various sources like messages, bank cheques, papers, pictures, and so forth and in various situations for web-based handwriting recognition on PC tablets, identifying number plates of vehicles, handling bank cheques, digits entered in any forms etc. Machine Learning provides various methods through which human efforts can be reduced in recognizing the manually written digits.